Pub. 1540 Business Taxes for Hotels, Motels and Restaurants

 SALE OF ALCOHOLIC DRINKS

-The gross receipts received from the sale of alcoholic drinks (liquor, wine and/or beer) is subject to a 10% liquor drink tax instead of sales tax.
+DRINKSThe gross receipts received from the sale of alcoholic drinks (liquor, wine, beer and/or hard cider) is subject to a 10% liquor drink tax instead of sales tax.
 (Sales tax is collected on drinks that do not contain alcohol.)

 Alcoholic drink sales is one example of an item commonly sold with the applicable tax included in the advertised price, rather than the tax added to the price as a separate line item.
 (Vending machine sales discussed on page 6 is another example.)
 To determine the tax base or gross receipts on your alcoholic drink sales without the tax, divide the total alcohol sales by 1.1 (1 plus the 10% tax rate).